Our Commitment to Diversity

 Establish a Task Force ✔

 At the June 2020 Board meeting, a Task Force was established to identify and coordinate the implementation of an action plan at all levels of the organization, including with committees, programs, and events.
-Mark Rosenkranz, Sarah Burnet, Perry Thomas, Liz Favot, Lisa Borre, and Keiko Wilkins have volunteered so far to lead this effort and coordinate with respective committees that they serve on: Ethics, Communications, and Development.
+Mark Rosenkranz, Sarah Burnet, Perry Thomas, Liz Favot, Lisa Borre, Keiko Wilkins, Vinicius Taguchi, and Alyssa Anderson (NALMS staff) have volunteered so far to lead this effort and coordinate with respective committees that they serve on: Ethics, Communications, and Development.
 Other members are invited to join the new Task Force and/or provide feedback and ideas via email to email@example.com.

 Reflect on the NALMS Strategic Plan, Mission and Programs